atorus-research/advanced_shiny/README.md

 - make_plot.R used in app.R via `source`
 - `www/styles.R` for custom styling

-*`R` files are in our root diectory and we have library calls within them.*
+*`R` files are in our root directory and we have library calls within them.*

 Dependencies:
 - `bslib` for dashboard layout